Innovative Approaches to Housing for People with Opioid Use Disorder

 - Emily Rosenoff, MPA, Acting Director, Division of Long-Term Care Policy, ASPE

-- Alexandra Riley, LPC, Director of Programs, FAMILYConnections NJ
+- Alexandria Riley, LPC, Director of Programs, FAMILYConnections NJ

 - Christine Simiriglia, MS, President & CEO, Pathways to Housing PA